maykulkarni/Stanford-Algorithms-part-2/README.md

 # Stanford-Algorithms-part-2
-Contains solution to the Stanford Algorithms part - 2 class.
+Contains solutions to the Stanford Algorithms part - 2 class.